S. Chris Edmonds is the founder and CEO of The Purposeful Culture Group.

 Over the years Chris has worked for clients in industries including automotive, banking and financial services, government, hospitality, insurance, manufacturing, non-profit, pharmaceutical, retail, sales, software, and technology.

-Under Chris’ guidance, culture clients have consistently boosted their customer satisfaction and employee engagement rates by 40+%, and their profits by 30+%.
+Under Chris’ guidance, culture clients have consistently boosted their customer satisfaction and employee engagement rates by 40 percent or more and their profits by 35 percent or more.

 He received his master’s degree from the University of San Francisco in Human Resource and Organizational Development, and is an adjunct professor at the University of San Diego School of Business.